Home > Areas of research > Image Analysis

 Naturally, both methods – Mind-Map and Emotion-Map – can be integrated seamlessly into quantitative online and CAPI studies.

 After questions about brand awareness and brand usage consumers of the respective product group are asked to evaluate important brand descriptions.
 During this central part of the image analysis respondents assign a scaled value to each descriptive item in order to signify to what degree it fits or does not fit to a particular brand.
 This item battery was evaluated beforehand during a qualitative step.
 It is written in marketing style that is also consumer friendly.
-Brands and their image dimensions are then mapped relative to each other by using multi-dimensional scaling (see Graphic 2).
+Brands and their image dimensions are then mapped relative to each other by using multi-dimensional scaling.

 On the first view proximities/ similarities and distances/ island positions of brands (in the graphic: markets) and image attributes are discernible.
 Furthermore, higher-ranking image dimensions that determine brands, their positioning – also in relation to purchase attractiveness (in the graphic: attractiveness to visitors) are readable.